Is Renters Insurance Worth It in Louisiana?

 A standard renters policy in Louisiana typically does not cover:

 - Flood damage.
 This is critical for Louisiana renters.
-Flooding requires a separate policy, and given the state's flood risk, it is worth looking into no matter where you live.
+Flooding requires a separate flood policy, and given the state's flood risk, it's worth looking into no matter where you live.

 - Your roommate's belongings.
 Unless your roommate is listed on your policy, their stuff is not covered.
 Each renter should carry their own policy.